fabioanh/carpark-ubi/README.md

   In any case it's important to recognise the power of different approaches when the advantages are significant in real life scenarios.
 - Implementing the operation as a `PUT` request means that the request should be Idempotent.
 This was also taken care of in the implementation.
-(Initially I forgot about it, but this was successfully patched in the end)
+(Initially I forgot about it, but this was successfully patched in the end).
+- With the current implementation when connecting an already connected device the connection order is not altered.
+If this is desired, a disconnection operation should be performed in between the two connections.
 - The name/identifier of the charge points is assigned automatically for pragmatical purposes.
 In real life these ids could be set to more meaningful values or could be customised from the UI with operations to manipulate the properties of the park-car.